3017218062/Superpixel-Segmentation/gradient_ascent_based/README.md

 Because of the characteristics of clustering process, it is not guaranteed that every class can be continuous in XY space.

-Thus

-- Count the Label array.
+- Count all connected graphs.

 - Initialize the threshold.

-- Merge small block into right block.
+- Merge small block into nearby block.

 ### Draw the boundary
 <a id="1.3.3"/>

-Obviously,
+Obviously, the points with different labels in four directions are the boundary points.

+Because of traversal method of array, we just need to look at the points on the right and below.

+Further, if left or above is marked, we can skip this point.

 ## Result
 <a id="1.4"/>